Natural Herstory by Marcia Douglas

-Marcia Douglas brings seven Jamaican women to voice in NATURAL HERSTORY, her one-woman show directed by Cecilia Pang.
+Marcia Douglas brings seven Jamaican women to voice in Natural Herstory, her one-woman show directed by Cecilia Pang.
 With their struggles of poverty, motherhood, homelessness and immigration, each woman explores what it means to tell a story, break silence and catch afire.
 From the Chinese Jamaican shopkeeper, Mrs. Ying, to the Rastafari empress, Sistah Vaughn, these are narratives of survival and what it means to be a woman in contemporary Jamaica.

-NATURAL HERSTORY has been staged at the Dairy Center for the Arts in Boulder, CO, and produced by the Colorado Jamaica Project as a benefit for Jamaican schoolchildren.
-Other venues have included the University of Colorado, Hollins University/Roanoke, VA, and California College of the Arts, San Francisco.
+Natural Herstory has been staged at the Dairy Center for the Arts in Boulder, CO, and produced by the Colorado Jamaica Project as a benefit for Jamaican schoolchildren.

 The Flamingo Tongue Dolls

-Photo credit: Tim Riggs
+Photo Credit: Tim Riggs

 | © Marcia Douglas - Rootsword Ooman|